 Pay for MFLCs varies based on the field of practice (marriage and family therapist, counselor, psychologist, or social worker), education, and place of employment.
 Wages can also vary based on if the MFLC is an independent contractor or a full-time employee.
-According to Glassdoor.com the average wage for an MFLC is $38,216 per year.
+According to Glassdoor.com, the average salary for an MFLC is $61,405 per year.

-The average wage for a substance abuse, behavioral disorder, and mental health counselor, according to the Bureau of Labor Statistics (BLS May 2019), is $49,950 per year.
+The average wage for substance abuse, behavioral disorder, and mental health counselors, according to the Bureau of Labor Statistics (BLS May 2021), is $53,490 per year.
 The percentile wages nationally are:

 Military and Family Life Counselor Professional Associations & Resources